Download 18 FREE Maritime eBooks

 Let’s assume that the vessel does not have a ballast system.
 In such cases, the following conditions may arise:

-• The propeller may not fully immerse in water, affecting the engine efficiency of the ship
+- The propeller may not fully immerse in water, affecting the engine efficiency of the ship

-• The ship may list or trim as the cargo capacity of the ship is not fully reached
+- The ship may list or trim as the cargo capacity of the ship is not fully reached

-• The shear and torsion loads on the vessel may increase the stresses on the ship structure, leading to bending moments and slamming
+- The shear and torsion loads on the vessel may increase the stresses on the ship structure, leading to bending moments and slamming

-• The vessel may face issues of dynamic transversal and longitudinal instability
+- The vessel may face issues of dynamic transversal and longitudinal instability

 Related Read: Different Technologies To Measure Hull Stresses In Ships

 To compensate for the above conditions, ballast water is taken on board vessels to ensure safe operating conditions during a specific voyage.
-It can be said that ballasting of ship fulfils the following:
+It can be said that ballasting of a ship fulfils the following:

-• As the propeller is submerged, it aids the propulsion plant in maintaining its efficiency
+- As the propeller is submerged, it aids the propulsion plant in maintaining its efficiency

-• Ballast helps in immersing the rudder, supporting the manoeuvrability of the vessel and also reducing the exposed hull surface
+- Ballast helps in immersing the rudder, supporting the manoeuvrability of the vessel and also reducing the exposed hull surface

-• The ship continually uses fuel and water from its tanks leading to weight loss.
+- The ship continually uses fuel and water from its tanks, leading to weight loss.
 The ballast operation helps in compensating for the weight loss

 Related Read: Everything You Wanted to Know About Ballast Water Exchange and Management Plan